SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 .. _Types_ProtocolCompositionType:

-Protocol-Constrained Type
+Protocol-Composition Type
 -------------------------

-A protocol-constrained type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
+A protocol-composition type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
-Protocol-constrained types may be used only when specifying a type in type annotations, in generic parameter clauses, and in generic where clauses.
+Protocol-composition types may be used only when specifying a type in type annotations, in generic parameter clauses, and in generic where clauses.